 NEK2 is crucial in glioma cell cloning in vitro, and in the growth and endurance of the tumor, as observed in vivo.

-In the experiments conducted throughout the study, it was noted that NEK2 binds to another enzyme called EZH2, which is responsible for preventing the system from suppressing malign tumors.
+In the experiments conducted throughout the study, it was noted that NEK2 binds to another enzyme called

 The binding stabilizes EZH2, allowing cancerous growths to proliferate.
 The researchers explain that blocking this interaction is key.